Quantifying Information Extraction using Generalized Quantum Measurements: Observational entropy with generalized measurements: Bounds on extracted information

 \begin{theorem} Observational entropy~\eqref{eq:def3} is a monotonic function of the coarse-graining.
 If ${\bC}\hookleftarrow {\widetilde{\bC}}$ then

-The inequality becomes an equality if and only if $\forall \bj,\forall \bi\in I^{(\bj)},p_{\bi}=\frac{V_\bi}{V_{\bj}}p_{\bj}$. \end{theorem}
+The inequality becomes an equality if and only if $\forall \bj,\forall \bi\in I^{(\bj)},p_{\bi}=(V_\bi /V_{\bj})p_{\bj}$. \end{theorem}

-Validity of these three theorems mean that considering observational entropy as a measure of observers' uncertainty about the initial state of the system is conceptually justified.
-Further justification, but this time operational, will be provided in Section~\ref{sec:quantum_tomography}, where we show an explicit algorithm how to infer the quantum state of the system when observational entropy reaches the minimal possible uncertainty, that is, the von Neumann entropy.
+The validity of these three theorems means that considering observational entropy as a measure of an observers uncertainty about the initial state of the system is conceptually justified.
+We will further consolidate this justification in Sec.~\ref{sec:quantum_tomography}, in connection with quantum state identification.

+While the framework for projective and generalized measurements seem very similar and the main theorems hold for both, there are several non-trivialities that one encounters while trying to generalize observational entropy.
+The particular choice for the definitions delineated above is justified a-posteriori.
+That is, by showing that equivalent theorems can be proven when considering these particular definitions.
+We elaborate on these difficulties and other key differences between observational entropy with projective and general coarse-grainings in Append.~\ref{app:nontrivialities}.